Discovering overlapping communities in multi-layer directed networks: Model framework: multi-layer MM-ScBM

-In the definition of multi-layer MM-ScBM, the asymmetric matrix $B_{l}$ can be different for different layers, and this guarantees that $A_{l}$ may be generated from the model with common membership matrices and possibly different edge probabilities.
-Meanwhile, since $\mathbb{P}(A_{l}(i,j)=1)=\Omega_{l}(i,j)=\rho\Pi_{r}(i,:)B_{l}\Pi'_{c}(j,:)\leq\rho$ for $i\in[n], j\in[n], l\in[L]$, we observe that a reduction in the value of $\rho$ leads to a decrease in the likelihood of an edge forming between any two nodes, thereby controlling the overall sparsity of the multi-layer bipartite network.
+which implies that a reduction in the value of $\rho$ leads to a decrease in the likelihood of an edge forming between any two nodes, thereby controlling the overall sparsity of the multi-layer bipartite network.
 Consequently, we refer to $\rho$ as the sparsity parameter in this article.
+Fig.~\ref{PircB123Omega123} presents a toy example to facilitate a better understanding of Equation (\ref{OmegaL}).
+In this example, we illustrate the settings of $\Pi_{r}$, $\Pi_{c}$, $\{B_{l}\}^{L}_{l=1}$, and $\rho$.
+Using Equation (\ref{OmegaL}), we can immediately derive $\{\Omega_{l}\}^{L}_{l=1}$.
+From this figure, it is straightforward to observe that all elements of $\Omega_{l}$ lie within the range $[0,1]$ for $\l\in[L]$, given that $\Omega_{l}$'s elements represent probabilities.
 Given the set of $L$ adjacency matrices $\{A_{l}\}^{L}_{l=1}$, our goal is to estimate $\Pi_{r}$ and $\Pi_{c}$ in this article.
-Similar to the consistency analysis conducted in \citep{lei2015consistency,mao2021estimating} for single-layer networks, we will permit $\rho$ to approach zero as $n$ and $L$ increase in our theoretical analysis. \begin{rem} Our model encompasses numerous previous models as specific cases.
+Similar to the consistency analysis conducted in \citep{lei2015consistency,mao2021estimating,qing2023regularized,qing2024bipartite} for single-layer networks, we will permit $\rho$ to approach zero as $n$ and $L$ increase in our theoretical analysis.

+\begin{rem} Our model encompasses numerous previous models as specific cases.
 When all nodes are pure, it simplifies to the multi-layer ScBM discussed in \cite{su2024spectral}.
 If the network is undirected and all nodes are pure, it reduces to the multi-layer SBM studied in \cite{han2015consistent, paul2020spectral,lei2020consistent, lei2023bias}.
 Further, for $L=1$, it degenerates to the multi-way blockmodel presented in \cite{airoldi2013multi}.
 In the case of $L=1$ and an undirected network, it reduces to the MMSB model proposed in \cite{MMSB}.
 Moreover, when all nodes are pure and the network only has a single layer, it reduces to the ScBM model described in \cite{rohe2016co}.
-Finally, if the network is also undirected, it simplifies to the SBM introduced in \cite{holland1983stochastic}. \end{rem}
+Finally, if the network is undirected, it simplifies to the SBM introduced in \cite{holland1983stochastic}. \end{rem}